okanbuyuktepe/endofsectionstudy/README.md

-# Kodluyoruz - Creating First Web Page
+# Kodluyoruz - End of Section Study

 This repo is created for [Kodluyoruz](https://kodluyoruz.org/) HTML Learning End of Section Study.
 It contains index.html, about-us.html, contact.html, gitignore and README.md files.